-•Screening staff members, clients, and visitors in accordance with CDC guidelines
+Screening staff members and clients in accordance with CDC guidelines

-All staff members, clients, and visitors will be screened daily to help ensure the safety of our facility.
+All staff members and clients will be screened daily to help ensure the safety of our facility.
 We will be checking temperatures of staff and current clients on a daily basis.
-We are currently not allowing people with COVID-19-like symptoms to be on-site and clients who present with these symptoms will be tested for coronavirus.
+Clients who present with COVID-19-like symptomps will be tested for coronavirus.

 Our medical team has provided extensive training to our staff and clients on how to recognize symptoms of the COVID-19 virus and enact preventative and reactive measures.
 They have also conducted training on proper hygiene and sanitation to prevent the contraction or spread of the virus.

 Once test kits are available we will have a supply, on-site, that we use to screen current and future clients, as well as all staff.

 Testing Required Prior to Admission